 The biology major's course of study begins with a year-long, team-taught course in the Principles of Biology, followed by a core of four courses: Genetics, Ecology, Molecular Cell Biology, and Evolution.
-Students take two additional Biology courses of their choice to complete the major.
+Students take an additional nine biology credits and four chemistry courses to complete the major.

 All department faculty members are engaged in research and publish their work in peer-reviewed journals.
 Three department members have also written books.
 Students work with faculty members during the academic year and during the summer, both in on-campus laboratories and in field locations around the U.S., Canada, and Central and South America.